rostools/prodigenr/README.md

 This then creates a directory tree, with template files for starting your analysis!
 Open the newly created project via the `.Rproj` file.
-For the RStudio approach, go to “File -&gt; New Project”, then “New directory” and find the prodigenr project in the list:
+For the RStudio approach, go to “File -> New Project”, then “New directory” and find the prodigenr project in the list:

 ![Creating a prodigenr project in RStudio](man/figures/rstudio-projects.gif)